Top Pick 2026

 Our Verdict

 Odido is a solid choice for budget-conscious expats who do not need English-language support.
 The fiber speeds are excellent and the prices are lower than the big names.
-If you are comfortable navigating Dutch customer service or have a Dutch-speaking partner or colleague who can help, Odido offers great value.
+If you are comfortable dealing with Dutch customer service or have a Dutch-speaking partner or colleague who can help, Odido offers great value.

 5. Budget Thuis – Cheapest Cable Internet